Located on the Antrim Coast, Cairndhu House is not an attraction suited to those who scare easily.

 When heading from the city, follow the M2 northbound towards Larne.
 At junction four, take the exit onto the A8.
 Continue on the A8 through Larne before taking the Causeway Coastal route north-west.

-Just after Carnfunnock Country Park on Coast Road, you will see a gate and a gatehouse on the left.
+Just after Carnfunnock Country Park, which is one of the best parks for families in Northern Ireland, on Coast Road, you will see a gate and a gatehouse on the left.
 This is the entrance to Cairndhu House.

 What’s nearby – the fantastic Causeway Coast